mauryamj/weatherapp/README.md

 🌦️ Simple Weather App

-A basic Flutter weather app that fetches and displays the current weather conditions for a single predefined city.
-Ideal as a starter project for understanding API integration and Flutter UI development.
+A basic Flutter weather app that fetches and displays the current weather conditions for a single predefined city.Understanding API integration and Flutter UI development.

 ---

 📌 Features

-☁️ Shows current weather for [Your City Here]
+☁️ Shows current weather for a city.

 🌡️ Displays temperature, weather condition, and more

-🔗 Integrates with a public weather API (e.g., OpenWeatherMap)
+🔗 Integrates with a public weather API (OpenWeatherMap)

 📱 Clean and responsive UI built with Flutter

----

-⚠️ Limitations

-City is hardcoded and cannot be changed dynamically (yet)

-No GPS or search functionality

-Basic UI without animations or themes

 ---